renepickhardt/generalized-language-modeling-toolkit/USAGE.md

 `ngram-1`, `ngram-2`, `ngram-3`, ... which contain the corresponding n-grams.
 *Note that in the VM there often times exist files like `ngram-3-5k`, these are hand created the first 5k sequences from the `ngram-3` file.*

+The `-U` argument gives the number of testing sequences containing atleast one unkown words per n-gram length that should be generating.
+Testing sequences are randomly selected from the heldout data in a way that the last word is always in the vocabulary of all training corpora but atleast one of the preceedings words is not.
+The file `heldout.unk` is the heldout data filtered fot sentences with atleast one unkown word.
+The actual testing sequences are in files named `ngram.unk-1`, `ngram.unk-2`, `ngram.unk-3`, ...

 ## `glmtk-exp-argmaxcompare`